Starting a Blog

 Basic Blogging Tips

 I want to share with you some basic tips to get yourself started in the blogging world.
-Now, I haven’t hit big bucks or extremely large traffic yet, being a brand new blog, but my traffic has been steadily increasing and I have made my first couple sales from Google Ads and Amazon Affiliates.
+Now, I haven’t hit big bucks or extremely large traffic yet, being a brand new blog, but my traffic has been steadily increasing and I have made my first couple of sales from Google Ads and Amazon Affiliates.
 Decide on a niche– Pick something that you love writing (or talking and learning) about.
 Something that you won’t get sick of a few months from now.
 Examples of niches include fitness, mom life, working parent, and so much more.

 When choosing your domain name, think of a meaningful and easy-to-remember name.
 Aim for simplicity but meaningful.
 Check if the domain name that you want is available at Name Mesh.
 If the domain you want is already taken, Name Mesh will give you similar names.
 There are many websites where you can purchase a domain.
 Godaddy is a very popular option.
 You can also buy your domain with your hosting site.

 So you have your domain and need hosting.
 Personally, I compared all the top hosting sites and chose Siteground.
 I have had no issues so far and I must say, their customer service is amazing.
 Being a new blogger, I had no idea what I was doing, one time I accidentally erased my entire site!
 But within minutes I was chatting with a Siteground agent and they helped resolve my issues quickly and let me get back to blogging and building my site.